bnelo12/Space-Colonization-Tree/README.md

 This will initialize a glut window and generate a tree with the default parameters.

 ##Parameters
 There are four parameters for generating different types of trees.
-The are located in space_colinization.hs.
+They are located in space_colinization.hs.
 The recomended parameters are:
 >	growDistance         = 10.0

 >	maxDistance          = 50.0